 The Commission and staff are currently reviewing the Commission's Collection Program and updating policies in accordance with the Commission's direction.
-In order to make the Collection Program more effective moving forward and to address current outstanding collection matters, staff recommends clarifying the Executive Director's authority to enter into a settlement agreement in full satisfaction of a monetary penalty order.
-This authority will enable the Executive Director to obtain payments in a cost effective and timely manner.
+To make the Collection Program more effective moving forward and to address current outstanding collection matters, staff recommends that the authority, process, and criteria for considering settlement agreements be clarified by regulation.
+The proposed regulation provides the Executive Director with this authority, establishes a process, factors for consideration, and provides for Commission guidance and feedback on the process while enabling the Executive Director to obtain collection payments in a cost-effective manner.